alexliyihao/lpa-analysis/src/lpa_pipeline/README.md

-For iteration purpose, the pipeline is written as Python modules, a demo JupyterLab IPython Notebook(.ipynb) and it's pdf preview are provided in *Demo* folder.
+For iteration purpose, the pipeline is written as Python modules, a demo JupyterLab IPython Notebook(.ipynb) and it's pdf preview are provided in `docs` folder.
 A command line version is provided as well.

 All the <filename>.py file can be used either except association.py:
 - As python module: the usage is provided in module docstring.